 The Crime Report is prepared in cooperation with the local law enforcement agencies surrounding our locations, the Associate Dean of Student Affairs who oversees Housing and Student Conduct, the Dean of Student Affairs, the Vice President of Human Resources and Development who oversees employee engagement and employment policies and the Chief Safety & Security Officer who oversees Campus Safety & Security.

-In the event that a situation arises, either on or off campus, that in the judgment of the Chief Safety & Security Officer or Vice President of Administration and Finance, constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
+In the event that a situation arises, either on or off campus, that in the judgment of the Chief Safety & Security Officer or Vice President of IT & Operations, constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
 The warning will be issued through the college e-mail system to students, faculty, and staff.
-Anyone with information warranting a timely warning should report the circumstance to the Otis Security Officer by phone at (310) 665-6965 or in person in the security office lobby of the new Academic Wing, Goldsmith Campus.
+Anyone with information warranting a timely warning should report the circumstance to the Otis College Campus Safety Officer by phone at (310) 665-6965 or in person in the Campus Safety office lobby of the new Academic Wing, Goldsmith Campus.

 Policy Regarding Enforcement Authority

-Otis security officers patrol the campus 24 hours a day and are stationed in the main security office located on the 1st floor Academic Wing of the Goldsmith Campus.
+Otis College Campus Safety Officers and Security Officers patrol the campus 24 hours a day and are stationed in the main Campus Safety office located on the 1st floor Academic Wing of the Goldsmith Campus.
 Additional security officers are stationed, after hours, in the Ahmanson and Galef building on the Goldsmith campus.
-The security officers make regularly scheduled rounds of the building(s) and campus perimeter.
-Please contact the main security office immediately at extension 6965 from any campus phone if you need assistance.
-Emergency red phones are located throughout each building and connect directly to the main security office.
+The Campus Safety Officers and Security Officers make regularly scheduled rounds of the building(s) and campus perimeter.
+Please contact the main Campus Safety office immediately at extension 6965 from any campus phone if you need assistance.
 If you need the Los Angeles Police Department or paramedic assistance, dial 911.

 Residence Life and Housing - Missing Student Policy